 FedEx Ground.
 According to the FedEx website, “FedEx Ground is faster to more locations than UPS Ground.”
 This service level provides a more affordable option with delivery times of one to five business days within the contiguous United States and three to seven business days to and from Alaska and Hawaii.
 It’s also important to note that FedEx Ground cannot deliver to P.O. boxes.

 FedEx Home Delivery.
 This service is for residential deliveries and provides arrival within one to seven business days, depending on the destination.
-Expectations are similar to FedEx Ground with one to five business days within the contiguous United States and three to seven business days to and from Hawaii.
-Delivery is typically Tuesday-Saturday between 9 a.m. and 8 p.m., and this service is available throughout all 50 states.
+Expectations are similar to FedEx Ground, with one to five business days within the contiguous United States and three to seven business days to and from Hawaii.
+The home delivery schedule is typically Tuesday-Saturday between 9 a.m. and 8 p.m., and this service is available throughout all 50 states.

 After looking at the service list, you might have a couple of options in mind.
 For example, perhaps you want to compare 2Day and FedEx Ground services costs.
 What should you do next?
 Fortunately, FedEx makes finding shipping costs easy.
 There are a couple of different options, both of which we’ll cover to get you started with calculating costs.

 There are two methods to find FedEx freight shipping rates.
 The first is using the FedEx Service Guide, and the second is using a FedEx tool.
 We’ll cover both methods so you can select the one that is easiest for you, starting with using the Service Guide.
 Follow these steps to help you easily determine your shipping rate: